Dota Underlords builds [August Update] – 7 best builds for Mage, Knights, Trolls, and more

 Here's a good one: a Knight, a Mage, and a Dragon walk onto a board...

-The August Update for Dota Underlords really shook up the meta with its medley of groundbreaking changes to alliances and items, so we thought it’d be a good idea to revisit our Dota Underlords builds guide to see what still works and what no longer does.
-Gone are the days of the ultra-strong Primordial or Savage builds – but below we’ve put together seven of the very best builds in the current August Update meta, from Brawny Warriors to Scrappy Mages to souped up Demon Hunters, so you know which are the team comps to beat this month.
+Dota Underlords builds are things of wonderful complexity.
+Combining your knowledge not just of heroes and abilities and items and alliances, but also the pacing of a match and your relative needs on different rounds can all get pretty mind-boggling pretty quickly – especially now that the August Update for Dota Underlords has shaken up the meta with its medley of groundbreaking changes to alliances and items.
+So we thought it’d be a good idea to revisit our Dota Underlords builds guide to see what still works and what no longer does.
+Below we’ve put together seven of the very best builds in the current August Update meta, from Brawny Warriors to Scrappy Mages to souped up Demon Hunters and more.

 Dota Underlords builds – 7 best builds [August Update]